riccox/meilisearch-ui/README.md

 An open-source, pretty, simple and fast meilisearch ui

+> [IMPORTANT] The main branch may be unstable or unavailable during development.
+Please use release instead of main to
+> obtain a stable version

 ## online use

 There is a live demo 👉 [meilisearch-ui](//meilisearch-ui.lrvinye.me), deploy on Vercel.